 The sale of items must be approved as an organization activity.
-Be sure to check with the Office of Campus Engagement as you plan your sale since the sale of certain items may be limited or prohibited.
+Be sure to check with the Campus Engagement office as you plan your sale since the sale of certain items may be limited or prohibited.

 Off-Campus Sales/Solicitation